openhab/openhab-addons/bundles/org.openhab.binding.hue/README.md

 | --------------- | --------- | ----------- |
 | scene             | String             | This channel activates the scene with the given ID String. |

 The scenes are identified by an ID String that is assigned by the Hue bridge.
-These must be aquired directly from [Hue REST API](https://developers.meethue.com/develop/hue-api/).

-This channel can then be used in the sitemap, for example as a switch or selection.

 ## Rule Actions